jonasneves/serverless-infra/README.md

 # Serverless Infrastructure

+Free PR previews and continuous hosting on GitHub Actions.
+No Vercel, no Netlify, no vendor lock-in.

-Run containers and expose them via Cloudflare Tunnels on GitHub Actions.
+Run any container and expose it via Cloudflare Tunnels.

 ## Modes